jessicacardoso1/DevFreela/README.md

 # DevFreela

-## 📑 Descrição
+## 📑 Description
-**DevFreela** é uma API desenvolvida em ASP.NET Core para conectar clientes e freelancers no gerenciamento de projetos.
-A API oferece uma plataforma escalável para criação e administração de projetos.
-Este projeto faz parte de um desafio da mentoria conduzida por Luis Felipe em parceria com a Next Wave Education. 🚀
+**DevFreela** is an API built with ASP.NET Core to connect clients and freelancers for project management.
+The API provides a scalable platform for creating and managing projects.
+This project is part of a challenge from the mentorship program led by Luis Felipe in partnership with Next Wave Education. 🚀

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-### 📌 Principais Entidades
+### 📌 Key Entities
-- **Projects**: Gerenciamento de projetos com detalhes, status e progresso.
+- **Projects**: Manage projects with details, status, and progress tracking.
-- **Skills**: Habilidades específicas relacionadas aos usuários e projetos.
+- **Skills**: Specific skills associated with users and projects.
-- **Users**: Gestão de perfis de clientes e freelancers.
+- **Users**: Manage profiles for clients and freelancers.

-### ⚙️ Funcionalidades Disponíveis
+### ⚙️ Available Functionalities
-- **Gerenciamento de Projetos**: Criação, edição, exclusão, início e conclusão de projetos.
+- **Project Management**: Create, edit, delete, start, and complete projects.
-- **Comentários**: Controle e monitoramento de comentários nos projetos.
+- **Comments**: Control and monitor comments on projects.
-- **Atribuição de Habilidades**: Habilidades específicas para cada usuário.
+- **Skill Assignment**: Assign specific skills to each user.

-### 📝 Documentação
+### 📝 Documentation
-- A API está documentada e acessível via **Swagger**, facilitando a integração e o entendimento das rotas e operações disponíveis.
+- API documentation is available through **Swagger**, making it easy to integrate and understand the available routes and operations.

 ---

-## 🛠️ Implementações Técnicas
+## 🛠️ Technical Implementations

-- **Entity Framework Core**: Configuração da camada de persistência com o Entity Framework Core, utilizando um banco de dados MS SQL Server no Docker.
+- **Entity Framework Core**: Configuring the persistence layer with Entity Framework Core, using an MS SQL Server database running on Docker.
-- **Padrão Clean Code**: Estruturação do código seguindo boas práticas para tornar o projeto claro e de fácil manutenção.
+- **Clean Code Principles**: Structuring code with best practices for clear, maintainable projects.
-- **CQRS (Command Query Responsibility Segregation)**: Separação de responsabilidades para leitura e escrita de dados, implementando o padrão CQRS para maior eficiência e clareza.
+- **CQRS (Command Query Responsibility Segregation)**: Separating responsibilities for reading and writing data by implementing the CQRS pattern for improved efficiency and clarity.

 ---

-## 📈 Próximos Passos
+## 📈 Next Steps

-### Em Desenvolvimento
+### In Development
-- **Padrão Repository**: Implementação de repositórios para gerenciar as operações de dados das entidades `Projects`, `Skills` e `Users`.
+- **Repository Pattern**: Implement repositories to manage data operations for the `Projects`, `Skills`, and `Users` entities.
-- **Validação com FluentValidation**: Adição de validações de entrada utilizando o FluentValidation para garantir integridade e consistência de dados.
+- **Validation with FluentValidation**: Add data entry validation using FluentValidation to ensure data integrity and consistency.

-### Futuras Melhorias
+### Future Enhancements
-- **Testes Unitários e de Integração**: Criação de testes para garantir a qualidade e robustez do código.
+- **Unit and Integration Testing**: Develop tests to ensure code quality and robustness.
-- **Autenticação e Autorização**: Implementação de autenticação e autorização com JWT (JSON Web Tokens) para controle de acesso seguro.
+- **Authentication and Authorization**: Implement authentication and authorization with JWT (JSON Web Tokens) for secure access control.

 ---

-## 🧰 Tecnologias e Ferramentas
+## 🧰 Technologies and Tools

-- **ASP.NET Core**: Framework para a construção da API.
+- **ASP.NET Core**: Framework for building the API.
-- **Entity Framework Core**: ORM para gerenciamento de dados.
+- **Entity Framework Core**: ORM for data management.
-- **Docker**: Contêiner para execução do banco de dados SQL Server.
+- **Docker**: Container for running the SQL Server database.
-- **Swagger**: Documentação da API.
+- **Swagger**: API documentation.
-- **IDE**: Visual Studio (experiência também com VS Code).
+- **IDE**: Visual Studio (experience with VS Code as well).

 ---

-## 👨‍💻 Sobre o Projeto
+## 👨‍💻 About the Project
-Este é um desafio empolgante que possibilita a prática de conceitos fundamentais em desenvolvimento backend e arquitetura de APIs.
-O projeto está em constante evolução, com foco em aprendizado e aprimoramento contínuo!
+This is an exciting challenge that allows for hands-on practice with essential backend development concepts and API architecture.
+The project is constantly evolving, with a focus on continuous learning and improvement!

 ---

-💡 Fique à vontade para contribuir com sugestões, ideias ou relatórios de bugs!
-Vamos continuar crescendo juntos. 🚀
+💡 Feel free to contribute with suggestions, ideas, or bug reports!
+Let's keep growing together. 🚀